supop/PuzzleCAPTCHA.js/README.md

 A demo built with [Vite](https://vitejs.dev/) lives in `demo/vite-demo`.
 After installing dependencies run `npm run dev` and open the printed URL to tweak the props interactively.
-The demo imports `PuzzleCaptcha.jsx` directly so the same component source is shared between the demo and your React projects.
+The demo imports `PuzzleCaptcha.tsx` directly so the same component source is shared between the demo and your React projects.